So you’re engaged, and the question hits you:

 And your bridesmaids should back you up, not guilt trip you.

-You’re not looking for bridesmaids who act like wedding critics.
+You’re not looking for bridesmaids who act like some wedding critics.

 You want teammates.